tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 : The length of the Certificate message once it is uncompressed.
 If after decompression the specified length does not match the actual length, the party receiving the invalid message MUST abort the connection with the "bad_certificate" alert.
-The presence of this field allows the client to pre-allocate the buffer for the uncompressed Certificate message and to enforce limits on the message size before performing decompression.
+The presence of this field allows the receiver to pre-allocate the buffer for the uncompressed Certificate message and to enforce limits on the message size before performing decompression.